the-teachingRSE-project/competencies/competencies.md

 The curriculum is formed from a combination of modules, some of which are core modules teaching essential skills that must be completed by all students.
-Other modules introduce more specialized concepts and skills.
+Other modules introduce more specialised concepts and skills.
-During the MSc programme, students should pick an RSE specialization from the list in this paper and attend these additional modules to deepen their knowledge in the field.
+During the master's programme, students should pick an RSE specialisation from the list in this paper and attend these additional modules to deepen their knowledge in the field.

 Core modules include the following: